 - Paging stats: number of ‘in’ and ‘out’ copy operations on the memory.

 - System stats: number of interrupts (int) events and context switches (csw) events .

 In order to hide the warning message displayed at the start of the result,”You did not select any stats” you can simply insert the -a option.

-Monit is an open source program that can be used to monitor many processes on your server, including server related, such as Apache or Nginx.
-Monit has a lightweight Web based frontend that can help check the status of all services that can be monitored as well as conduct automatic repair and maintenance.
+Monit is an open source tool that can be used to monitor various processes on a server, including web servers like Apache or Nginx.
+It has a lightweight web-based interface that allows users to check the status of all monitored services and perform automatic repairs and maintenance

 Pmap is yet another open source network monitoring application that helps look up the complete address space of a specific process.
 It shows the memory usage map or address space of one or many processes.

 Pmap is a Sun OS tool and only very limited number of features are supported by Linux.

 SAR ( System Activity Report ) is a tool used to report and collect information about CPU performance, Network monitoring, Disk usage, Memory I/O devices consumption, battery performance and many more.
 It generates the reported information on the fly and can store it in the specified file as well using the -o filename option.